cwchentw/clibs/README.md

 * TrueOS, FreeBSD compatible
 * Solaris 11

-It should work on other Unix or Unix-like systems.
+It should work on other Unix or Unix-like systems as well.

-BTW, though we didn't test **clibs** against Windows, it should work as well because **clibs** is implemented in ANSI C.
+BTW, though we didn't test **clibs** against Windows, it should also work because **clibs** is implemented in ANSI C.

 ## How to Use?